Division of Property and Equalization: How it’s

 Some examples of property excluded from the calculation of net family property include:

 Spouses are required to provide full financial disclosure to properly value property.
-Each spouse is responsible for producing the necessary documents to establish their incomes, expenses, assets and liabilities.
+Especially, each spouse is responsible for producing the necessary documents to establish their incomes, expenses, assets and liabilities.

 This includes the value of the property that a spouse owned on the date of marriage after deducting debts and liabilities at the date of marriage.